6 Ways to Get Your 10,000 Steps This Fall

 Ontario Parks

-While many of the parks are closed to camping, a lot of them welcome hikers throughout the year.
-Rushing River Park has four trails ranging from 0.5 km to 2.7 km.
+While many parks are closed to camping in the Fall and Winter, a lot of them welcome hikers throughout the year.
+Rushing River Park offers four trails ranging from 0.5 km to 2.7 km.

-Kakabeka Falls Park, just 20 minutes from Thunder Bay, also has many hiking and walking trails ranging from 0.75 km to 4 km.
+Kakabeka Falls Park, just 20 minutes from Thunder Bay, offers hiking and walking trails ranging from 0.75 km to 4 km.
 In Autumn, the colours of the aspen forest are a special treat.

 So what are you waiting for?
 The outdoors awaits you.